my127/workspace/README.md

 ### Building

+First install development dependencies by running `composer install`.
+This will set up [humbug/box] as well.

-To build workspace, you can run the `build.sh` script after first installing [humbug/box].
+To build workspace, you can run the `build.sh` script.

 To test the build in multiple PHP versions, there is a docker-compose.yml provided.